davidbeard741/arcticfrenz-data/README.md

 ### Step 2: Web Scraping and Selenium WebDriver

-This Python script utilizes web scraping techniques along with Selenium WebDriver for browser automation.
-The function `extract_owner_address_from_file` is designed to parse the saved HTML content to extract the address of the NFT owner.
-For this purpose, it employs BeautifulSoup, a popular parsing library, and targets specific table elements within the HTML that contain the required owner information.
+This script is designed to gather additional metadata related to NFTs using Selenium, a tool for automating web browsers.
+The script performs a series of operations to collect data about NFT holders and related timestamps from a website, then updates a JSON file with this information.
+Here's a breakdown of its key functionalities:

-Parsing Note: In the table, the initial row is a hidden 'measurement' row, identified by the class 'ant-table-measure-row'.
+Parsing Note 1: In the table, the initial row is a hidden 'measurement' row, identified by the class 'ant-table-measure-row'.
 This row is followed by the second row, which is the first one visible to users and contains the relevant data.
 The function systematically scans all tables within the given HTML content to locate one with a header titled 'Owner'.
 Once the appropriate table is identified, it skips any measurement rows and focuses on the first visible row.
 The function then retrieves the text within the 'a' tag in the second 'td' element of this row, which corresponds to the 'Owner' column.

+Parsing Note 2:

 <details>
   <summary>CLICK TO EXPAND</summary>